davidkuda/travel-app/README.md

 The user enters a destination and a date for departure and arrival.
 Based on that, the app requests information on three APIs; it gets geo-location data from Geonames API, Weatherdata from Weatherbit API and a picture of the city from Pixabay API.

+### extra features

+- The app shows duration and end date of trip
+- Get weather of the next three days of that location

 ### Running the App

 - `npm run build-dev` will run the app in dev mode on port 8081